 Financial Aspects of Adoption and Relinquishment

 The majority of the expenses of an adoption (which are many) are typically paid for by the potential adoptive parents.
 The birthmother will herself generate many legal and medical expenses (e.g., for the court process, prenatal care and delivery of the child).
-Each state has their own laws as to what financial assistance may be given to the birth mother by the adoptive parents.
-In some states, the adoptive family is allowed to pay the mother's legal and medical costs, if they choose to offer that assistance (and most do).
-All states, however, have laws that prohibit the adoptive parents from offering any financial rewards to the birthmother (such as paying for her tuition, a home, etc.), that could be construed as "payment" for her child.
+Each location has their own laws as to what financial assistance may be given to the birth mother by the adoptive parents.
+In some locations, the adoptive family is allowed to pay the mother's legal and medical costs, if they choose to offer that assistance (and most do).
+There are generally strict laws that prohibit the adoptive parents from offering any financial rewards to the birthmother (such as paying for her tuition, a home, etc.), that could be construed as "payment" for her child.
 All states consider the process of selling a child, or bribing/providing incentives to birthparents so as to influence selection to be illegal.

 Relinquishment, also known as "voluntarily termination of parental rights" or "consent to adoption," is the process where the birthmother gives her consent for her child to legally become the child of another family.
 Once this process has occurred, the birthmother has no remaining legal or financial responsibility for the child.

 There is generally no law requiring unwed birth fathers to be involved in the relinquishment process.
 Legally, a birth father can only preserve his right to veto an adoption; he cannot initiate one himself.
 Therefore, an unwed male who discovers that he is to become a father should immediately acknowledge paternity and should communicate with and support the birthmother while she is contemplating adoption if he desires to be involved in the selection of a family to raise his child.